axiomhq/do11y/README.md

 If you can't use a CDN, self-host the script.

-The built bundles (`do11y.js`, `do11y.min.js`) are not committed to git.
+The repo doesn't include the built bundles (`do11y.js`, `do11y.min.js`).
 Obtain them from a [GitHub release](https://github.com/axiomhq/do11y/releases) or from the npm package.
 The config template is versioned in the repo under `examples/` and ships with the package.

 ```bash
 npm install @axiomhq/do11y